Scalable Bayesian computation for crossed and nested hierarchical models: Crossed effects models

-Many popular software for models with Gaussian latent variables, such as \emph{lme4} \citep{lme4} or \emph{INLA} \citep{rue2009approximate}, perform approximate integration of $\bth$ using variants of the Laplace approximation.
-These approaches rely on sparse linear algebra techniques.
-The next section studies such techniques in detail and compares their cost to Gibbs sampling, also in the context of crossed effect models.
-Hence, we discuss the merits of such approaches for crossed effect models in the next section.
+Many popular software for models with Gaussian latent variables, such as \emph{lme4} \cite{bates2014fitting} or \emph{INLA} \cite{rue2009approximate}, perform approximate integration of $\ba$ using variants of the Laplace approximation.
+However, these approaches rely on sparse linear algebra techniques, which in general incurs super-linear complexity in $\max\{n,p\}$ for crossed effects models, see e.g.\ numerical results and related discussions in \cite{gao2017efficient,menictas2019streamlined,papaspiliopoulos2020scalable,gao2020estimation,ghosh2020backfitting,ghosh2022scalable}.
+On the contrary, such methods are entirely effective for nested multilevel models, as discussed in the following section.